LaszloBogacsi/ExercismIO/word-count/README.md

 ## Source

 This is a classic toy problem, but we were reminded of it by seeing it in the Go Tour.

-## Submitting Incomplete Problems
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.